petrynka/Project-Battleship/README.md

 Jest unit tests for game logic

-[Planned] Basic UI for user interaction
+Basic UI for user interaction

-[Planned] Computer AI for automated moves
+Advanced computer AI for automated moves

 🧪 Testing
 Unit tests are written using Jest to ensure the core logic (e.g., ship placement, attack mechanics) works as expected.
 Test files are located in the __tests__/ folder.

 📌 In Progress
-Visual game interface

-Game loop and turn switching
+Two Players gameplay interface

+Placement ships by drag and drop

+Accurate AI ship placement